-Strategy 2.1: Identify risks in maintaining secure facility, personnel, and cyber security infrastructure, and conduct audits and/or investigations that lead to improvements in DNFSB programs and operations.
+Strategy 2.1: Identify risks in maintaining secure facility, personnel, and cyber security infrastructure, and conduct audits, evaluations, and/or investigations that lead to improvements in DNFSB programs and operations.

-Action: Conduct audits/evaluations and/or investigations in the following areas:
+Actions: Conduct audits, evaluations, and/or investigations into the DNFSB's:

-- The DNFSB's management of threats to its facility, personnel, and information systems; - The DNFSB's implementation of facility, personnel, and cyber security controls and procedures; - Internal and external cyber breaches of the DNFSB's infrastructure; - Physical and personnel security, including insider threat mitigation or economic espionage; and, - Internal and external stakeholders' concerns and allegations related to the security of the DNFSB's infrastructure.
+- Management of threats to its facility, personnel, and information systems; - Implementation of facility, personnel, and cybersecurity controls and procedures; - Ability to respond to any internal or external cyber breach of its infrastructure; - Physical and personnel security, including insider threat mitigation and the ability to respond to attempts at economic espionage; and, - Responses to internal/external stakeholders' concerns and allegations related to the security of the DNFSB's infrastructure..

-Strategy 2.2: Identify risks in balancing transparency and information security requirements, and conduct audits and/or investigations that lead to improvements in DNFSB programs and operations.
+Strategy 2.2: Identify risks in balancing transparency and information security requirements, and conduct audits, evaluations, and/or investigations that lead to improvements in DNFSB programs and operations.

-Action: Conduct audits/evaluations and/or investigations in the following areas:
+Actions: Conduct audits, evaluations, and/or investigations into the DNFSB's:

-- The DNFSB's management of controls on transparency and information security requirements; - · Information security violations; and, - Internal/external stakeholders' concerns and allegations related to the balance of transparency and information security requirements.
+- Management of controls involving transparency and information security; - Responses to information security violations; and, - Treatment of internal/external stakeholders' concerns and allegations related to the balance of transparency and information security.